MelvinLie/roxie_evaluator/README.md

 sudo yum install python3-devel

-Might also be missing
-libglu1-mesa
+# install also gmsh if You get issues